CaelanDrayer/caelandrayer.ca/index.md

 ---
 Maybe take a look and learn [about me](about_me.md)

-Otherwise, I have a been writing things in my [Knowledge Base](Knowledge%20Base/index.md) - take a look!
+Otherwise, I have a been writing things in my knowledge base - Please take a look!